barbazul/1kfa/mod_guide_gm.md

 The GM needs a sheet of paper to make notes and track information.

-At the top of the sheet write the headings "Good Bank" and "Bad Bank".
+At the top of the sheet write the headings "Good Bank" and "Challenge Bank".
 Leave enough space to track the points under each of those headings.

 ![GM Worksheet](images/gm_worksheet.png){ width=7cm }

-When a player flips and *resolves a move* with a ✅︎, mark a point in the *Bad Bank*.
-When a move with the *IMMEDIATE* tag is resolved with a ✗, mark two points in the *Bad Bank*.
+When a player flips and *resolves a move* with a ✅︎, mark a point in the *Challenge Bank*.
+When a move with the *IMMEDIATE* tag is resolved with a ✗, mark two points in the *Challenge Bank*.

 See the Campaign Guide for rules on when to mark points in the *Good Bank*.